 - Appendix III is a list of species included at the request of a Party that already regulates trade in the species and that needs the cooperation of other countries to prevent unsustainable or illegal exploitation.
 International trade in specimens of species listed in this Appendix is allowed only on presentation of the appropriate permits or certificates.

 This year’s meeting is the first to be hosted by an African country since the year 2000 and a record number of proposals, resolutions and decisions are expected to be made — with elephants, lions and rhinos high on the agenda.
 In my last blog post I looked at the debate surrounding the trade in rhino horn (i.e. whether or not it should be legalised), and today I want to talk about elephants.
-(Look out for my next blog on the protection status of African lions.
-I have previously written about the trophy hunting industry here).

 This is week seemed like the best time to stop and think about elephants.
 To really appreciate their beauty and their place in Africa and Asia, and indeed on this planet that we are fortunate enough to share with them.
 I couldn’t have imagined a better way to do this than at the book launch of an incredible book of wild elephant photography, called Remembering Elephants.
 Founder of the Remembering Elephants project, Margot Raggett (pictured below), explained that all of the photographs that appear in the book were gifted by the photographers, allowing it to be sold with 100% of profits donated to Born Free Foundation, to help such elephant projects as:

 – helping rangers in Kenya in their fight against poaching